-GS Group has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2022.
-This program allows GS Group to work with the IRS to identify and resolve potential U.S. Federal tax issues before the filing of tax returns.
-All issues for the 2011 tax year have been resolved and completion is pending final administrative settlement.
-During April 2022, GS Group reached an agreement with IRS Appeals on the remaining issues for tax years 2012 through 2018.
-Subject to final review by the Joint Committee on Taxation, this agreement will not have a material impact on Group Inc.'s or the firm's income tax liability for 2022.
-The 2019 and 2020 tax years remain subject to post-filing review.
+GS Group has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2023.
+This program allows GS Group to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
+All issues for the 2011 through 2018 tax years have been resolved and completion is pending final review by the Joint Committee on Taxation.
+All issues for the 2019 and 2020 tax years have been resolved and will be effectively settled pending administrative completion by the IRS.
+Final completion of tax years 2011 through 2020 will not have a material impact on the firm.
+The 2021 tax year remains subject to post-filing review.

-New York State and City examinations of GS Group's tax years 2015 through 2018 commenced during 2021.
-All years, including and subsequent to 2015 for New York State and City and all other significant states, remain open to examination by the taxing authorities.
+New York State and City examinations of tax years 2015 through 2018 commenced during 2021.
+All years, including and subsequent to 2015 for New York State and City, and all other significant states, remain open to examination by the taxing authorities.